 Spiritual life is a progressive activity.
 As we grow we realize its value better.
-Being senior by age or by experience in spiritual life naturally carries its own advantages.
+Being seniors by age or by experience in spiritual life naturally carries its own advantages.
 We become more mature, more sensitive to others’ needs, more stable in our thought process, more fixed up in devotional service, and so on.

 Age is a definite factor.
 When young we may plan many things for retired life but often we don’t realize the challenges coming along with an old body.
 For example, one may plan to spend more time doing pilgrimage when he retires but by the time he retires he may have developed certain bodily condition that may not allow him to move around easily.
-Or someone may plan to read more books to immerse in spiritual life at old age but by the time she gets old she may lose the ability to sit in one place for a long time or may suffer from eye disorders.
+Or someone may plan to read more books to immerse in spiritual life at old age but by the time she gets old she may lose the ability to sit in one place for a long time or suffer from eye disorders.

-Faith deficiency is another factor.
-Old people often cannot fully trust their children for reasons we keep seeing and reading about.
+Faith deficiency is yet another factor.
+Nowadays old people often cannot fully trust their children for reasons we can appreciate.
 Disability and dependence on others for basic movements is something no sane person wants to experience.
 Humiliation faced during old age could pose a tough test to one’s wisdom.
-An old person may also feel insecure for not being able to adapt to modern lifestyle.
-There are more physical and mental challenges seniors may face as they grow old.
+Some old people may also feel insecure for not being able to adapt to modern lifestyle.
+There are more challenges people face as they grow older.

-Among spiritualists, there are two types of seniorities: 1) by age and 2) by spiritual status.
+Among spiritualists, there are two types of seniority: 1) by age and 2) by spiritual status.
 If a person has spent more time in practicing spiritual life, he is considered senior to those who are older than him by age but have spent less time practicing spiritual life.
-The etiquette of not advising seniors is considered crucial especially among spiritual practitioners, and while it is recommended that juniors don’t try to advise seniors, oftentimes this becomes the biggest disadvantage in senior devotees’ spiritual life as they lose the opportunity to get corrected.
+The etiquette of not advising such seniors is considered crucial especially among spiritual practitioners, and while it is recommended that juniors don’t prematurely try to advise seniors, oftentimes this becomes the biggest disadvantage in senior devotees’ spiritual life as they lose the opportunity to get corrected.

-Seniors are not beyond the four defects of conditioned living entities and if they are left with themselves then there are possibilities of them falling down.
+Hardly anyone likes to be corrected, and quite often this tendency takes further prominence when one becomes senior.
+But seniors are not beyond the four defects of conditioned living entities and if they are left with themselves then there are ample possibilities of them falling down.